EoRImaging/eppsilon/dictionary.md

 **no_spec_window**: This is a flag (valid values are 0/1, default=0) indicating that no spectral window should be applied (see spec_window_type keyword).

+**dft_z_use**: This controls what z values to use in the frequency DFT.
+This only applies if the frequency channels are not evenly spaced (in which case we do a DFT rather than an FFT).
+The two options are 'true' or 'regular':
+'true' uses the actual z values,  'regular'  uses regularly spaced z values which matches what would happen with an FFT over regularly spaced frequency channels (which are not regularly spaced in z).
+The default is 'true'.

 **allow_beam_approx**: This is a flag (valid values are 0/1, default=0) indicating that a less good beam integral approximation should be used if the beam_integral is not present or is zero in the obs structure.
 If this keyword